 Also, consider: how often are you the only one applying for a job?
 Pretty much never.

-In house sitting there are several, even dozens of people messaging the homeowner for the same sit.
+Depending on where you want to house sit, there likely will be at least several or even dozens of people messaging the homeowner for the same sit.
 All it takes is one lazy message, or lack of detail, or just plain old boredom, for the house owner to stop reading and never look back again.

 Think of your first message like a short house sitter cover letter, where you want to grab their attention and get them to look at your profile, which is like your résumé.